LiveRamp (RAMP)

 For software companies like LiveRamp, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 LiveRamp’s gross margin is slightly below the average software company, giving it less room than its competitors to invest in areas such as product and sales.
 As you can see below, it averaged a 70.4% gross margin over the last year.
-That means LiveRamp paid its providers a lot of money ($29.64 for every $100 in revenue) to run its business.
+Said differently, LiveRamp had to pay a chunky $29.60 to its service providers for every $100 in revenue.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-LiveRamp has seen gross margins decline by 1.7 percentage points over the last 2 year, which is poor compared to software peers.
+LiveRamp has seen gross margins decline by 2.1 percentage points over the last 2 year, which is among the worst in the software space.

 LiveRamp Trailing 12-Month Gross Margin

-LiveRamp’s gross profit margin came in at 70.2% this quarter, down 2.2 percentage points year on year.
-LiveRamp’s full-year margin has also been trending down over the past 12 months, decreasing by 2 percentage points.
+LiveRamp produced a 71.9% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, LiveRamp’s full-year margin has been trending down over the past 12 months, decreasing by 1.4 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 11. Operating Margin